mcneel/rhino.inside-revit/docs/pages/_en/1.0/guides/revit-elements.md

 ### Parameter Filter

-{% include ltr/comp.html uuid='e6a1f501' %} is used to filter for values of specific praremeter on elements.
-For all comparisons, the [Filter Rules](#filter-rules) components should be used.
+{% include ltr/comp.html uuid='e6a1f501' %} is used to filter for values of specific parameter on elements.
+For all Parameter value comparisons, the [Filter Rules](#filter-rules) components should be used.

 The list of Parameter names and types are quite long in Revit.
 Using the {% include ltr/comp.html uuid='c1d96f56' %} is a great way to select the proper parameter with it's additional listed detail in the selector.